cfosseprez/swarmsort/README.md

 )

 # What happens:
-# 1. Two dancers approach each other
+# 1. Two Paramecium approach each other
 # 2. SwarmSort detects they're getting close
 # 3. Visual features are "frozen" - relies on motion only
 # 4. Prevents mixing up their identities